Loyce Arthur, MFA, BA

 Biography

-Loyce is an associate professor of design.
-She has designed costumes for numerous productions including the US premiere of Peter Pan & Wendy at the Prince Music Theater, Philadelphia; Langston Hughes’ Black Nativity, which won a special OBIE award; Box Office of the Damned at the Classic Stage Company Theatre, New York, and The Brothers Sun and Moon at the Kennedy Center for the Performing Arts, Washington, D.C.
-Most recently she designed Peer Gynt and The 39 Steps at Portland Stage Company, Portland, Maine and Black Pearl Sings! at Interact Theater Company, Philadelphia, which won the 2010 Brown Martin Philadelphia Award, Barrymore Awards.
+Loyce designed costumes for numerous productions including the US premiere of Peter Pan & Wendy at the Prince Music Theater, Philadelphia; Langston Hughes’ Black Nativity, which won a special OBIE award; Box Office of the Damned at the Classic Stage Company Theatre, New York, and The Brothers Sun and Moon at the Kennedy Center for the Performing Arts, Washington, D.C.
+She designed Peer Gynt and The 39 Steps at Portland Stage Company, Portland, Maine and Black Pearl Sings! at Interact Theater Company, Philadelphia, which won the 2010 Brown Martin Philadelphia Award, Barrymore Awards.

 Portrait of Loyce Arthur, MFA